 SAFERhome Standards Overview

 The SAFERhome Standards are a design overlay for homes that brings flexibility, safety, and cost savings to consumers.
 A SAFERhome is ready to adapt to your changing needs throughout your life.
 The SAFERhome Standards were created from the Trades.
-All 15 SAFERhome Standards criteria are within the existing Provincial and National Building Codes and Bylaws.
-It takes between 5 to 6 hours to incorporate all 15 Standards into a home at the framing stage.
+All 15 SAFERhome Standards criteria are within the existing Provincial and National Building Codes.
+It only takes 5 to 6 hours to incorporate all 15 Standards into a home at the framing stage.
 Typically, a standard 3,000 sq. ft. home can incorporate the SAFERhome Standards for less than $1,000 including registration and inspection.
 Multi-Unit Developments are even less per unit.

 There is now a real housing choice of getting more than the traditionally accepted minimum building standard.